Through local student chapters and international programs, SPE serves more than 73,000 student members globally,

 International Student Programs

 If your university does not have an SPE Chapter and you want to get involved, we have a variety of local and global programs.

 The Ambassador Lecturer Program (ALP) educates, informs, and develops the industry's future engineers.
 Young professionals visit Chapters, universities and schools in their region to disseminate E&P industry information, answer questions, and share their experiences.

 Through eMentoring, Student Members can connect and learn industry insights while gaining practical career advice from young and experienced professionals.
-It's easy to communicate via email, Skype, LinkedIn, or other social media platforms at a chosen time that suits both individuals.
+It's easy to communicate via email, video calls, LinkedIn, or other social media platforms at a chosen time that suits both individuals.

 The Career Pathways Fair gives you a chance to meet with specialists from multiple disciplines for quick fire mentoring and gain insight into possible career paths.
 Held as both physical and virtual events we provide all young engineers, students and YPs an opportunity to speak with experienced professionals in an informal environment.

 SPE offers scholarships and fellowships for undergraduate and graduate students pursuing degrees related to the oil and gas industry.
 International recipients are selected by an international panel of judges each year.
 Local Section-sponsored scholarships may also be available.

 Give back to SPE and the industry with the League of Volunteers!
-SPE Cares workshops and team-building exercises are just some of the opportunities available for students to develop various skills.
+SPE Cares workshops and team-building exercises are just some of the opportunities available for students to develop your skills.